-In this article, I will show you how to enable self-service restore in Azure File Sync, so users can restore files from Azure file share(s) without depending on the IT administrator.
+In this article, we will show you how to enable self-service restore in Azure File Sync, so users can restore files from Azure file share(s) without depending on the IT administrator.

 In This Article